When considering your next romantic weekend getaway: Do you need to visit the Lou?

-Perched on a gentle grassy slope, The Louise, one of the Small Luxury Hotels of the World, offers you a luxury escape with cleverly designed terraces and roomy ensuites.
+Perched on a gentle grassy slope in the Barossa, The Louise, one of the Small Luxury Hotels of the World, offers you a luxury escape with cleverly designed terraces and roomy ensuites.
 Nestled in a tapestry of neverending fields of lush vines and undulating meadows, The Louise is a five star vineyard retreat where privacy is assured and service not a chore but a religion.

 One of the selling points of The Louise is Appellation, the stunning restaurant that offers guests casual elegant dining (as opposed to formal slobby dining) and seasonal cuisine with an extensive wine list, featuring the pick of the Barossa Valley drops and iconic wines from around the world.

 “Appellation” simply means (I had to look it up too) a place where wine from a certain district can be legally sold.
 “Pub” would seem easier to spell – and less phonetically like Appall-ation.
 However, the restaurant, under the gastronomic leadership of über-chef Mark McNamara, is a reason to visit unto itself.
 Although is it just me or is this whole celebrity chef thing out of control?
 Who’s next?
-Plumbers? and plumbers in vancouver are the best for the job ! also remember the Fitters and turners?
+Plumbers?
+The Fitters and turners?